-What to do with Old Bananas?
+What to Do with Old Bananas?

-Tip: Keep bananas out of the fridge.
 Once they're well ripened to make banana bread, (dark brown and heavily speckled), start baking with them.
 Otherwise freeze them until you're ready to bake and defrost before using.

 What Ripe Bananas Do in a Cake